intermine/im-docs/docs/database/data-sources/custom/index.rst

 Run make_source script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This script creates the basic skeleton for a source.
-It should be run in the top level directory of an InterMine checkout, like this:
+The `make_source <https://raw.githubusercontent.com/intermine/intermine-scripts/master/make_source>`_ script creates the basic skeleton for a source.
+It should be run in your data sources directory, like this:

 .. code-block:: bash

+  # create a directory for your data sources
-  $ ./make_source <source-name> <source-type>
+  ~/git/flymine-bio-sources $ ./make_source <source-name> <source-type>

+The script also creates a gradle project if one does not exist.

 Possible source types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^